Prosecco & Petals

 Before spending on entertainment, it is worth getting advice from a close friend with children to find out what is currently popular and most likely to be a good spend.

-While it is very cute to see toddlers and children bopping away on an empty dancefloor, many couples do want to ensure there is a quick transition when the speeches are done.
+While it is very cute to see toddlers and children bopping away on an empty dancefloor, many couples want to ensure there is a transition when the speeches are done.
 The best way to ensure a clear switch over is to provide an area with alternative kids entertainment or activities.